Evicted dad from viral video near tears, but for a different reason

 WATCH: Israel's family and others become the faces of the U.S. rental crisis

-He, his 20-month-old son with the same name, his 4-year-old brother, and their mother were among the renters who were displaced depicted in a story that aired Thursday and went viral shortly after.
+He, his two small children, ages 20 months and 4 years old, and their mother were among the renters depicted in a story that aired Thursday about evictions and went viral shortly after.

-After CNN aired the story about the Rodriguez family, Harris County Precinct 1 started a GoFundMe page to help residents getting evicted.
+After CNN aired the story about the Rodriguez family, the constable's office started a GoFundMe page to help residents getting evicted.
 In less than a day, they raised more than $42,000, and a lot more money has since come in.
+A citizen set up another account for just Rodriguez.

 For now, Rodriguez and his family are set up in a hotel and they're working to obtain more permanent housing, with support from Rosen's agency and other groups.
 Rodriguez also said he's gotten job offers, vowing to get to work once he finds his new home.